jiweil/Neural-Dialogue-Generation/README.md

     -batch_size         (default 1280, batch size)
     -save_score_file    (default "relevance_score", the path for saving relevance_score for each instance in the training set)
-    -distill_rate       (default 0.08, the proportion of training data to distill in this round) -distill_four_gram  (default true, whether to remove all training instances that share four-grams with one of the top frequent responses)
+    -distill_rate       (default 0.08, the proportion of training data to distill in this round) -distill_four_gram  (default true, whether to remove all training instances that share four-grams with any one of the top frequent responses)
     -loadscore          (default false, whether to load already-computed relevance scores) -save_score         (default false, wehther to save relevance scores)

-    Compute relevance score:
+    Compute relevance scores:

         th run.lua -TopResponseFile yourFileToStoreTopResponses -TrainingData yourTrainingData -OutputFile FileForRemainingData -save_score -save_score_file relevance_score